phucvu-nyu/bst236/docs/chapter_workflow/git.md

 === "<16>"
     When you are done with your task, you can create a pull request that merges your branch into the main branch.
     <br>
-    1. Go to your GitHub repository
+    1. Go to your GitHub repository<br>
-    2. Click on "Pull requests" tab
+    2. Click on "Pull requests" tab<br>
-    3. Click the "New pull request" button
+    3. Click the "New pull request" button<br>
-    4. Select your branch to compare with main
+    4. Select your branch to compare with main<br>
-    5. Click "Create pull request"
+    5. Click "Create pull request"<br>
-    6. Add a title and description explaining your changes
+    6. Add a title and description explaining your changes<br>
-    7. Click "Create pull request" again
+    7. Click "Create pull request" again<br>
     <br>
     <br>
     After creating the pull request: <br>